-Dollar Tree's (DLTR) CEO Gary Philbin on Q1 2020 Results - Earnings Call Transcript

 Thank you.
 [Operator Instructions] We will take our first question from Edward Kelly of Wells Fargo.

 Hi guys.
 Good morning.
-I wanted to ask you about the comp cadence, could you talk a little bit more about the trends that you saw in April both leading up in the Easter and then after Easter.
+I wanted to ask you about the comp cadence.
+Could you talk a little bit more about the trends that you saw in April both leading up in the Easter and then after Easter.
 And then what we have seen so far each banner?
-And I know you provided some qualitative commentary.
+And then I know you provided some qualitative commentary.
 I'm curious if you could provide some more specific color on May and what you have seen to date from a comp perspective?

 Gary Philbin

 Ed, this is Gary.
 Let me characterize it this way.
 Obviously, on the Dollar Tree side, Easter was the first week of April.
-So we really saw the impact of short-term place mandates going in.
-Traffic dropped and Easter was not on anyone's mind going into the holiday.
-So the bigger seasonal impact to Dollar Tree was the Easter holiday basically evaporating.
+So, we really saw the impact of shelter-in-place mandates going in, traffic drop, and Easter was not on anyone's mind going into the holiday.
+So, the bigger seasonal impact to Dollar Tree was the Easter holiday basically evaporating.

-But post Easter, traffic will negative moderated.
-And maybe more importantly, what we saw people buying also change too from the boarding of essentials, move to some of the other elements of what people were buying around stay at home, which meant children around a school, so more stationary, more back-to-school, toys for kids.
-And Family Dollar was maybe slightly a little different, not as big of a holiday effort at – for Easter and a Family Dollar and at least around peer Easter.
+But post Easter, traffic while negative moderated, and maybe more importantly, what we saw people buying also changed too from the hoarding of essentials moved to some of the other elements of what people were buying around stay at home, which meant children were out of school, so more stationary, more back-to-school, toys for kids.
+And Family Dollar was maybe slightly a little different, not as big of a holiday effort at – for Easter and Family Dollar and at least around peer [ph] Easter.

-But the things that get impacted the Family Dollar are things like people grill out is a family celebration, it's apparel.
+But the things that get impacted at Family Dollar are things like people grill out, it is a family celebration, it's apparel.
 But I would describe it the same way.
 Post Easter holiday, we saw folks get back into buying more of what they needed around home living and outdoor celebration, I would call it.
 And with more folks at home, obviously, we're experiencing the essentials spiking of both banners.
-So as we go into May, while we see some traffic down, we've seen baskets go up and we see the breadth of what folks are buying being expanded beyond clearly beyond the essentials.
-So we like what we see going into end of April, and it's carrying on into May.
+So, as we go into May, while we see some traffic down, we've seen baskets go up and we see the breadth of what folks are buying being expanded beyond -- clearly beyond the essentials.
+So, we like what we see going into end of April, and it's carrying on into May.

 Edward Kelly

 All right.
 And then maybe just a follow-up from the margin perspective, particularly around the core Dollar Tree business.
 This has been a 35%, 36% gross margin business for a very long time.
 You've had some headwinds recently.
 A lot of it seems like it could just be transitory.
-Is there any reason to think you can't get back to that range?
-And can you get back there soon?
-Meaning Q2, Q3 at some point this year.
+Is there any reason to think you can get back to that range?
+And can you get back there soon, meaning Q2, Q3 at some point this year.

 Gary Philbin

-Well, I don't have a crystal ball that says what's going to happen exactly the macro environment.
+Well, I don't have a crystal ball that says what's going to happen exactly in the macro environment.
 There's no reason Dollar Tree can't get back to 35% and 36% with what we see on how we're selling our assortment.
-Even now, unlike how the mix is occurring at Dollar Tree.
-The impacts that we're experiencing from COVID, everything on the supply chain.
+Even now, unlike how the mix is occurring at Dollar Tree, the impacts that we're experiencing from COVID, everything on the supply chain.
 And it's everything from how we need the DCs to run on the priorities of getting key vendors into the DCs and out to stores, we're spending extra on.

-When we are buying low-value essential, big queue low-value that impacts the cost of the freight coming in and out of our margin as well, and obviously, we ended the current wage premiums.
+When we are buying low-value essential, big queue low-value that impacts the cost of the freight coming in and out of our margin as well, and obviously we think of the current wage premiums.
 Long term, there's no reason.
-I don’t know that I see it in Q2 or in the back half of the year, I dare make a guess on how the retail environment will be.
-But what we're buying in the value for Dollar Tree is as great as ever.
-Mike called out craft.
+I don’t know that I see it in Q2 or in the back half of the year, I dare make a guess on how the retail environment will be, but what we're buying in the value for Dollar Tree is as great as ever.
+Mike called out Craft.
 I mean here's a category that really didn't even live in Dollar Tree last year to any extent.

 And our customers have welcomed it wildly in the stores that we put it in, and that's the nature of Dollar Tree.
 We find something, we build it.
-You're on the new thing.
-And that's really the underpinning to what's going to drive margin.
-The thing that we've got to handle on the expense side, I've always said, given enough time, we'll scare around the rocks.
+You're on the new thing, and that's really the underpinning to what's going to drive margin.
+The thing that we've got to handle on the expense side, I've always said, given enough time, we'll scurry around the rocks.
 But the key to Dollar Tree's magic is keeping the magic of incredible value in front of our customer on the product we're selling.

 Edward Kelly